 Join our Return-to-Work Bootcamp and get a personal CV review, and more!

-Learn more!Statutory Maternity Pay vs. Maternity Allowance
+Learn more!Statutory Maternity Pay vs. Maternity Allowance for self-employed women

 While Statutory Maternity Allowance is available for employed women, Maternity Allowance is the equivalent for those who are self-employed or don’t meet the criteria for Statutory Maternity Pay.
 The process of claiming Maternity Allowance is similar, but it’s specifically tailored for those who are not eligible for Statutory Maternity Pay.